 Diabetes care and education specialists can help you manage common issues with daily self care.
 Like using a blood glucose monitor, pricking blood with less pain, or explaining side effects of medications.
 These may seem trivial but can make a difference in the quality of a person’s self care.

 Diabetes care and education specialists are true experts in the practice of diabetes treatment.
 Primary care providers commonly use standardized guidance for treatment but that may not be ideal for your situation.

 For example, a doctor prescribes insulin but the dosage needs fine tuning due to patient lifestyle and preferences (see our post on the importance of insulin dose adjustments).

 Diabetes care education specialists can advocate your physician for specific changes or needs to treatment.

 Many health insurance providers and Medicare cover diabetes care education specialists.
 Medicare coverage is important since many people with diabetes are low income and/or elderly.

 Consultations are out-patient services held in clinics, medical offices, and even remote.
 In fact, telehealth services have increased due to COVID-19 since regulators eased up rules to allow more practitioners to offer telehealth, thus increasing access to CDCESs.

 CDCESs also provide group classes on diabetes education which is a convenient option if time or access is limited.
 Check if your care provider offers these as well as the ADCES association website for any free patient resources.

 A CDCES can improve your diabetes care with a tailored treatment plan that understands your lifestyle and preferences.
 The specialty brings you a holistic medical view with more time than physicians and true experts in diabetes care.

-There may be reasons stopping you from proper diabetes self-care (which we wrote about here) so working with a CDCES can be the one-on-one coach you need to control diabetes.
+There may be reasons stopping you from proper diabetes self-care so working with a CDCES can be the one-on-one coach you need to control diabetes.